 Keyo kept getting up and either sitting in his cot or standing and dancing to non-existent music.
 We kept trying to leave for our run with no avail.
 Suffice it to say, we cannot leave the children awake unsupervised.
 We picked Keyo up maybe 6 or 7 times to find out what was going on with him and why he wasn’t napping.

 We fed him (again, with solid food this time), as we figured, maybe he was still hungry.

 Keyo started to get sleepy.
 Our hope in actually going through with our run was renewed.
 We put him down again and nearly made it out the door.
 He got up again.
 The non-existent beat is still popping.

 ‘I don’t think we’ll end up going today’, Martin says.
 ‘One more time babe, just put him down again’ I pleaded.
 I really want to work out today.

 Keyo finally fell asleep.
 It was 2:00!

-We jump on that track like its running away from us.
+We jump on that race track like it’s running away from us.
 We need to get back before Kendi wakes up.

 Just as we’re going over the last hill, Kendi wakes up and calls out, ‘Baba!
 Baba!’

 I want to kill myself.
-Who wants to stop their run midway?!
+Who wants to stop their race midway?!

 Also, I’m not talking about running!